SCHEDULE OF SERVICES (610) VAT RETURNS UNDER MAKING TAX DIGITAL FOR VAT (MTDfV)

 reviewing and advising on a suitable partial exemption method to use in preparing the return

-dealing with all communications relating to your VAT returns Intrastat returns/EC sales list returns/MOSS returns addressed to us by HMRC or passed to us by you
+dealing with all communications relating to your MTDfV returns, Intrastat arrival returns until 31 December 2021/ non-union scheme MOSS returns, addressed to us by HMRC or passed to us by you

 making recommendations to you about the use of cash accounting, annual accounting, flat rate and other suitable methods of accounting for VAT

-making recommendations to you about the use of VAT Mini One Stop Shop (MOSS) if you supply digital services to consumers in the EU
+making recommendations to you about the use of the VAT Mini One Stop Shop (MOSS) non-union scheme if you supply digital services to consumers in the EU

 Where the advice is provided in writing, the information provided and the query raised will be set out with our response to you.